dgordon562/ARCkmerFinder/README.md

 (nonoverlapping) spans the genome(H).
 Each window is 2kb (default) except, of course, for the final window in each contig.
-Some fancy bedtools assigns each line in J (above) to a 2k window here giving an enormouse (300M) file (N) in which each kmer in the assembly has its location and also which 2k window it is in, and then I count how many such lines there are in each 2k window.
+Some fancy bedtools assigns each line in J (above) to a 2k window here giving an enormous (300M) file (N) in which each kmer in the assembly has its location and also which 2k window it is in, and then I count how many such lines there are in each 2k window.